dmcg/okey-doke/README.md

-The basic mode of operation is [ApprovalsRuleTest](src/test/java/com/oneeyedmen/okeydoke/examples/ApprovalsRuleTest.java)
- - compare current thing with an approved version and fail with a diff if they aren't the same.
+The basic mode of operation is [ApprovalsRuleTest](src/test/java/com/oneeyedmen/okeydoke/examples/ApprovalsRuleTest.java) to compare current thing with an approved version and fail with a diff if they aren't the same.

 ```java